Get 5% OFF + a Free Item for Life

 Craving steak?
 We don’t blame you.
 Every bite is filled with unmatched juiciness, tenderness, and flavor.

-Knowing the difference between cuts will help you pick the perfect one.
-In this guide, we go over the difference between skirt steaks and flank steaks.
+Knowing the differences between cuts will help you pick the perfect one.
+In this guide, we’ll go over the difference between skirt steaks and flank steaks.
 Read on to become a more informed meat-lover!

 What Is a Skirt Steak?

-While most commonly known as skirt steaks, these cuts also go by names including:
+While most commonly known as skirt steaks, this cut goes by different names, including:

 • Romanian tenderloin